ritual-net/infernet-monorepo/infernet_services/services/tgi_client_inference_service/README.md

 ## Usage

-Inference requests to the service that orginate offchain can be initiated with `python` or `cli` by utilizing the [infernet_client](../infernet_client/) package, as well as with HTTP requests against the infernet node directly (using a client like `cURL`).
+Offchain requests to the service can be initiated with `python` or `cli` by utilizing the [infernet_client](../infernet_client/) package, as well as with HTTP requests against the Infernet Node directly (using a client like `cURL`).

 The schema format of a `infernet_client` job request looks like the following: